arenanet/eslint-plugin-arenanet/readme.md

 ### `must-await-playwright-expect`

 Playwright can use sync or async `expect`.
-This rule enforces using the async behavior to avoid confusing behavior. https://playwright.dev/docs/test-assertions
+This rule enforces using the async method to avoid confusing behavior. https://playwright.dev/docs/test-assertions

 ### `reply-with-request`